+▢ Other (please specify)

 Level of knowledge & perception

-In our work, we need to understand the level of knowledge in SMEs and perception of FOSS opportunities and benefits.
-These questions will help us tailor the training to match the relevant competency level of participating SMEs.
+In our project, we want to understand how much an SME knows about FOSS and what is its perception of FOSS’ opportunities and benefits.
+The following questions will help our team develop and tailor a training on FOSS topics to match the relevant competency levels of the participating SMEs.

-Q4.
+Q5.
 Have you ever heard of FOSS?